ChristofferJe/ANN-NSGA-II/README.md

 The classes in this repository is defined to implement the ANN-NSGA-II and NSGA-II algorithms as descriped in my report.
 The `test.py` shows how to use both the ANN-NSGA-II and NSGA-II algorithm on the instance of the assignment problem with size 200.
+The `requirements.txt` can be used to generate an pyhton environment with the required packages to run the code in the repository.
+The most unusual package used is the "pygmo" package used for calculating the hypervolume.
+The remaining packages are very standard.

 Below is a short description of the different classes used to implement the algorithms